rdsq/pip-requirements/README.md

 It adds buttons for `pip freeze` and `pip install -r` commands to the taskbar of requirements editors

+## Create Requirements File

+There is a command to create a requirements file and immediately freeze packages to it: `Pip Requirements: Create Requirements File`

+To use it, simply run it from the Command Palette.
+It will do everything else

 ## Command Palette

-You can also use these commands from the **Command Palette**, but this is not very useful
+You can also use other commands from the **Command Palette**, but this is not very useful

 - `Pip Requirements: Install`: **Install** requirements from the current file
 - `Pip Requirements: Freeze`: **Freeze** all installed packages to the current file